CreasolTech/domoticz-hyundai-kia/README.md

 service domoticz restart
 ```

+Before activating this plugin, assure that you've **set the right name to your car** (through the Hyundai/Kia connect app): that name is used to identify devices in Domoticz.

+Also, **do not change the name of the ODOMETER device!**

 Then, enter Domoticz panel, go to Setup -> Hardware and enable the Hyundai Kia connect plugin specifying the Hyundai or Kia account credential: up to 4 vehicles associated to this account can be shown automatically on Domoticz.

 Please note that there are some restrictions on the number of daily access to the cloud... for example EU customers cannot connect more than 200 times/day
+Also, the vehicle consumes energy for every access, so **do not poll the car too often when it is not moving nor charging.**

 # Credits